amsearles/Game-Development-Final-Project/README.md

 work on spawning and moving background - Anthony

 ###Scrum meeting notes
-*realized we had more bugs
+* Realized we had more bugs
-* focused on finishing the bare basics so that we can polish stuff at a later time
+* Focused on finishing the bare basics so that we can polish stuff at a later time

-//TODO
+* Realized we went too far into OOP design and did not capitalize on Unity's component design.
+Refactor code base to be more component friendly.

 ---
 ##Due  05/13: